Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 • Eat freshly produced chocolate near Zurich

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Engelberg.
+Explore Zürich independently in the morning, borrow a free bike with "Züri rollt" or join a city tour.
+After the tour, grab a take-away lunch and take the train to Engelberg.

-This versatile mountain village is situated about 25 kilometres (15 miles) south of Lake Lucerne and lies at an altitude of 1013 metres (3323 feet) above sea level.
-At 3239 metres (10.626 feet), towering over the other peaks surrounding Engelberg, you’ll find mighty Mount Titlis.
+This diverse mountain village is located about 25 km south of Lake Lucerne at an elevation of 1013 m above sea level.
+Towering at 3239 m above sea level, the mighty Titlis overshadows the other peaks around Engelberg.

-Since you’ll arrive in Engelberg mid- or late afternoon, there won’t be enough time to head up there right away.
-So let’s leave that until tomorrow to make sure you don’t feel rushed.
+Since you'll arrive in Engelberg in the mid to late afternoon, there won’t be enough time to head up immediately.
+So let’s save that for tomorrow so you don’t feel rushed.

-Instead, what you can do this afternoon is check out the centre of Engelberg.
-Or more specifically, the Benedictine monastery.
-This ancient monastery, which was founded in 1120, is still inhabited by 20-odd monks.
-You can either visit the premises on your own or join a guided tour.
+Instead, you can spend the afternoon exploring the center of Engelberg, or more specifically, the Benedictine Monastery.
+This old monastery was founded in 1120 and is still home to about 20 monks.
+You can either visit it on your own or join a guided tour.

-Like so many places in the Swiss Alps, Engelberg has its focus on the outdoors.
-Unarguably the most popular destination in this area is Mount Titlis.
-From Engelberg, you’ll reach the top by catching two gondolas.
-One of them being the world’s first revolving aerial cableway.
-Expect to be presented with some impressive 360-degree views at the top.
-Alongside an impressive glacier cave and the exciting Titlis Cliff Walk by Tissot.
+Like many places in the Swiss Alps, Engelberg focuses on outdoor activities.
+The most popular destination in the area is undoubtedly Titlis.
+From Engelberg, you can reach the summit with two gondolas.
+One of them is the Rotair, the first aerial cable car in the world that rotates 360°.
+At the summit, you’ll be greeted by an impressive panoramic view.
+Additionally, there’s a spectacular glacier cave and the exciting Titlis Cliff Walk by Tissot.

-The hiking options in the area around Engelberg are also seemingly endless and cater to all kinds of preferences.
-One recommended hike is the so-called “Kitzelpfad” in Brunni.
-What literally translates to “tickle-path” requires you to take off your shoes and walk across different types of soil.
-And whilst your feet get tickled by nature, you’ll also be able to enjoy the perfect views of Mount Titlis.
+The hiking options in Engelberg are virtually endless, offering something for everyone.
+A highly recommended hike is the "Kitzelpfad" in Brunni.
+Here, you take off your shoes and walk over various types of ground.
+And while your feet are tickled by nature, you can also enjoy a perfect view of Titlis.

-Now what would a proper hike be without coming across a mountain lake or two...?
+And what would a proper hike be without one or two mountain lakes…?

-A slightly more advanced hike called Four-Lakes hike takes you past – you might have guessed it – four mountain lakes.
-Since this excursion takes almost five hours to complete, I recommend you only opt for it if you’re feeling fit enough.
+A somewhat more challenging hike called the Four Lakes Hike takes you past – as you may have guessed – four mountain lakes.
+Since this hike takes almost five hours, I recommend it only if you feel fit enough.

-For a more relaxing and less straining day, you might prefer the wheelchair accessible path around Engelberg.
-This two-hour walk starts at the monastery in the centre of Engelberg and leads all the way to the picturesque River Aa and back.
-Even though this walk doesn’t take you up into the peaks, it still comes with some pretty acceptable mountain views.
+If you want a less strenuous day, you can choose the wheelchair-accessible path around Engelberg.
+This two-hour hike starts at the monastery in the center of Engelberg and leads to the picturesque Aa River and back.
+Even though you won’t be reaching the summits on this hike, you’ll still have a lovely view of the mountains.

-During winter, Engelberg turns into an absolute heaven for snow lovers.
-Whether you’re into skiing, snowboarding, snowshoeing, hiking, cross-country skiing, ice skating or sledging, you’ll have your expectations met.
-Engelberg is especially popular among freeriders.
+In winter, Engelberg turns into a true paradise for snow lovers.
+Whether you enjoy skiing, snowboarding, snowshoeing, hiking, cross-country skiing, ice skating, or tobogganing, you’ll be able to meet your expectations.
+Engelberg is particularly popular among freeriders.

 Engelberg Titlis Cliff WalkCliff Walk auf dem Titlis bei Engelberg (Foto: Titlis Bergbahnen)